 Kyle Rittenhouse was released from the Kenosha County Jail on Nov.
 20. (Photo: Kenneth C. Zirkel CC BY-SA 4.0

-Rittenhouse is next scheduled to appear at a preliminary hearing on Dec.
-3.
+Rittenhouse is next scheduled to appear in court for a final pre-trial conference on March 10.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.